-Frequently sanitizing common areas, practicing healthy hygiene habits and social distancing through rescheduled resident events and activities, closing amenity spaces and offering virtual tours are some of the ways we’ve committed to minimizing spread of the virus.
+Frequently sanitizing common areas, practicing healthy hygiene habits and social distancing through rescheduled resident events and activities, limiting capacity in, or closing amenity spaces and offering virtual and self-guided tours are some of the ways we’ve committed to minimizing spread of the virus.
 Our onsite teams remain active and onsite, yet socially distanced.

 This isn’t business as usual, and many of you are under stress and uncertainty.
 We’ve changed many things, but at its foundation is the living environment we provide you, our residents.
-We remain committed to your health, happiness and safety.
+We remain committed to your health and happiness.

 As a company, we will continue to monitor and follow the guidelines of the CDC, WHO, and Colorado Department of Health Services.

-We hope you find the following information helpful, and will update as the situation changes.
+We hope you find the following information helpful.
+As the situation continues to evolve, we will update this information as changes occur.
 We are Colorado-focused.
 All of our communities are here.
 We all live here, and are all in this together.

 Mark Windhager, CEO